EMODnet/OSL2-Team4/README.md

 * Jordan Moss
 * Laurent Dubroca

-## Usefull Fisheries and Environmental information
+## "Yet Another Seafood App": An application to present useful fisheries and environmental information for commercial fish species

 Team 4 created a dashboard showing some useful fisheries and environmental information from a number of commercial species.
 It is written in R.

 ![](https://github.com/EMODnet/OSL2-Team4/blob/master/fig/Team4_Screenshot.PNG)